t0rus1/comfort-science-website/_families/family-denim-navy.md

 ---
-name: Family Corduroy Sky Blue
+name: Family Denim Navy
 description_markdown: >-
-  Beanbag with foam filled inner bag and removable cover in luxurious corduroy fabric.
+  Beanbag with foam filled inner bag and removable cover in serviceable denim fabric.
 The cover is non-crease and washable in cold water.&nbsp;